 Methodology: The study collected 269 responses from ten popular NPO website users.
-Their responses were recorded using the five-point Likert Scale questionnaire, ranging from strongly agree to strongly disagree.
-First, the study conducted a content validity test and a pre-test.
-The sample size was determined based on the SEM requirement.
-Finally, the responses were analysed using pooled confirmatory factor analysis to determine the instrument's reliability and validity.
+Their responses were recorded using the five-point Likert Scale questionnaire ranging from strongly agree to strongly disagree.
+At first, the study conducted a content validity test and a pre-test.
+The sample size is determined based on the SEM requirement.
+Finally, the responses are analysed using pooled confirmatory factor analysis to determine the instrument reliability and validity.

-Findings: Only seven variables were retained after the validity and reliability analysis, 43 out of 74 items.
-The result indicated that only information, system, service quality, perceived ease of use, and trust are relevant for the NPO to meet website user satisfaction and influence their decision to donate.
+Findings: Only seven variables are retained after the validity and reliability analysis, with 43 items out of 74 items.
+The result indicated only information, system, service quality, perceived ease of use, and trust are relevant for the NPO to meet website user satisfaction and influence their decision to donate.

-Contributions: The findings are essential as a guideline for developing a website that meets user preferences.
+Contributions: The finding is essential as a guideline to develop a website that meets user preferences.
 The result also contributed to the website quality literature for the non-profit sector.